long-rh/DSDApp/README.md

 Figure 3.
 Finding active terms

 ### Step2
-By clicking on "Build," you can create the model using the terms that appear in the "X1" and "X2" inputs.
+By clicking on "Build," it is possible to create the model using the terms that appear in the "X1" and "X2" inputs.
 The model can be modified by selecting or disallowing manually the terms in "X1" and "X2" "Modify" repeats the model selection with the terms selected in "X1"; that is, you can include the factors that were not selected automatically in Step1.

 Evaluation of the model is possible in the "Step2" panel.
-In "Model information" in Figure 4, you can see that the coefficients of the model are almost the same as those in the original model (Eq.1).
+In "Model information" in Figure 4, it is observed that the coefficients of the model are almost the same as those in the original model (Eq.1).
 The bar graph also represents the coefficients of the model terms.
-The plot at the bottom shows the obtained and predicted values. you can see that the model describes the data well because the points are on a straight line with a high adjusted R squared value.
+The plot in the bottom shows the obtained and predicted values.
+It is clear that the model describes the data well because the points are on a straight line with a high adjusted R squared value.

 <img src="image/Model2.png">\